Brennan Boesch: College career

-On the day University of California coaches came to scout him, Boesch swung at only three pitches – all for home runs.
-Highly recruited by professional scouts and colleges, Boesch chose the University of California, Berkeley, where he hit the ball out of the park in his first college at bat.
-Boesch played three years of college baseball at Berkeley from 2004 to 2006.
+Boesch attended the University of California, Berkeley, where he played three years of college baseball from 2004 to 2006.
 He was awarded All-Pac-10 first team honors as a sophomore center fielder.
 He was the winner of the 2005 Clint Evans Award as the team's best hitter and co-winner of the team award for most valuable player.
 In 2005, he played collegiate summer baseball in the Cape Cod Baseball League for the Bourne Braves and the Brewster Whitecaps.

 Professional career

-Minor Leagues
+Minor Leagues 2006-2010

-Following his junior season, he was drafted in the third round of 2006 Major League Baseball Draft by the Detroit Tigers.
+Following his junior season, Boesch elected to participate in the 2006 Major League Baseball Draft and was picked in the third round by the Detroit Tigers.

 Boesch began his minor league career in 2006 with the short season Oneonta Tigers, where he was a NY-Penn League All-Star.
 With the Single-A West Michigan Whitecaps, in 2007, Boesch led all of Single A in RBIs and was third in hits.
 With the Double-A Erie SeaWolves, Boesch led the Eastern League in home runs (28) and won the MILB Round Trippers Award for leading all of AA in home runs, en route to his selection by Baseball America as Best Power Prospect AA.
 With the AA Seawolves, Boesch was named the Seawolves' Most Valuable Player, League Mid-Season All-Star, Post-Season All-Star, led the league in total bases and extra base hits.
 He finished fourth in runs scored and third in RBIs.
 Boesch also won a Gold Glove as he led the league with 15 outfield assists.
-Boesch was added to the Tigers 40-man roster and started the 2010 season with the Triple-A Toledo Mud Hens.
-After winning Tigers Minor League Player of the Month in his first month in AAA, Boesch was called to the Major Leagues on April 23, 2010.
+Boesch started the 2010 season with the Triple-A Toledo Mud Hens.